-Podcast Measurement with Google Ventures Partner Rick Klau
+Podcast Marketing with Google Ventures Partner Rick Klau

-This is a very interesting conversation with Rick Klau who is the Senior Operating Partner at Goggle Ventures.
+This is a fascinating conversation about podcast marketing in the early days with Rick Klau, the Senior Operating Partner at Google Ventures.
 But when I recorded this interview, Rick was VP at FeedBurner.

-We spoke at length about podcast measurement, building a business case for podcasting, valuing an audience and the future of podcasts advertising.
+We spoke at length about podcast measurement, building a business case for podcasting, valuing an audience, and the future of podcast marketing.

-Rick was responsible for cultivating and managing relationships with large media companies, entertainment networks, newspapers and a variety of other commercial publishers.
+Rick was responsible for cultivating and managing relationships with large media companies, entertainment networks, newspapers, and various other commercial publishers.

-Prior to FeedBurner, he held the same role at Socialtext, the first enterprise social software company.
+Before FeedBurner, he held the role at Socialtext, the first enterprise social software company.

-And before that, Rick was vice president of Vertical Markets at Interface Software, now part of the Lexis-Nexis family where he held the position of company spokesperson.
+Before that, Rick was vice president of Vertical Markets at Interface Software, now part of the Lexis-Nexis family, where he was company spokesperson.

-An accomplished public speaker, moderator, panelist and author of a popular blog, Rick has received extensive coverage in a variety of publications including The Wall Street Journal, USA Today, CIO, InfoWorld, Inc. Magazine, Internet World, The Washington Post and more.
+An accomplished public speaker, moderator, panelist, and author of a popular blog, Rick has received extensive coverage in various publications, including The Wall Street Journal, USA Today, CIO, InfoWorld, Inc. Magazine, Internet World, The Washington Post, and others.

-He has published a number of books and columns covering the topics of technology, law, ecommerce and online security and was member of the Editorial board for Podcasting Magazine.
+He has published several books and columns covering the topics of technology, law, ecommerce, and online security and was a member of the Editorial Board for Podcasting Magazine.

 6:35 – Rick Klau talks about what FeedBurner is and how it works.